-The problem is that your innocent children are caught in the middle, and often quite upset and confused about being told disrespectful things about their other parent.
+The problem is that your innocent children are caught in the middle.
+Often they are quite upset and confused about being told disrespectful things about their other parent.
 Not only is this hurtful for them, the reaction can cause havoc in the family.
 Alienated children can learn to manipulate both parents in ways that are destructive for the child’s socialization and ultimate wellbeing.

 When any parental disagreements reach into your children’s lives, you are treading in dangerous territory with long-lasting consequences.
-How you handle the situation could play a crucial role in determining the ultimate outcome for your family – and how your children learn about coping with conflict.
+How you handle the situation could play a crucial role in determining the ultimate outcome for your family.
+It also affects how your children learn about coping with conflict.

-If you feel you are being targeted for alienation, here are some important strategies to consider, suggested by divorce coaches and therapists, to open the door to healing or renewing your relationship with the children you love:
+If you feel you are being targeted for alienation, here are some important strategies to consider.
+They are suggested by divorce coaches and therapists to open the door to healing or renewing your relationship with the children you love:

 - Strive to maintain contact with the children in every possible way.
 Take the initiative when an opportunity presents itself.

 - Remember, your children are innocent.
 Don’t take your frustrations out on them by losing your tempter, acting aggressively, shaming or criticizing them.

 - Never reject your children in retaliation.
 Threatening that you don’t want to see them if they don’t want to see you only adds fuel to the fire.

 - Stay empowered by not allowing the kids and your ex to determine the parameters of your contact with them.
 Avoid waiting until the kids “feel” like seeing you.
 That time may never come.
 Step up and schedule your time together.